Team-Based Learning (TBL)

 Midterms and Finals are Different

 At designated intervals during the semester, most courses will have major examinations, such as midterm exams.
 At the end of the semester, a final exam will be given to assess the knowledge gained during the course.
 These exams are different than with traditional courses because the way students study for them is greatly influenced by the use of TBL.

 Students keep up with the material as they prepare for class and take the iRATs and tRATs.
 The students then apply that knowledge during class.
 As a result, there is less of a pre-exam scramble to study that lessens the stress for many students.
 In other words, the exams are just as detailed and tough as traditional courses, but students are better prepared and end up not needing to cram for the exams.

 Why Not Lecture?

 That's a valid question with an easy answer.
-The lecture format is not routinely used at the Ben and Maytee Fisch College of Pharmacy, because lectures really don't work well.
+The lecture format is not the most commonly teaching method used at the Ben and Maytee Fisch College of Pharmacy, because lectures really don't work well at engaging students in the learning moment.
 As odd as that may sound, it's true.
 The lecture format is very common in colleges of pharmacy and within colleges and universities because lectures are efficient at delivering content.
-However, lectures are not necessarily effective for learning.
+However, lectures are not the most effective method for learning.
 Another reason lectures are efficient for giving information, is lectures can be given to a large number of people.
 It takes the same energy to prepare and deliver a slide presentation for hundreds of students as it does for dozens of students.
 With this teaching method, more people may have heard the information but the individuals may not have learned more as a result.
 Probably the most likely reason many teachers teach using lectures is they were taught using lectures.
 We model what we know.
 Although bright and talented teachers may be exceptional at delivering a lecture, it's clear that when students are actively engaged in the classroom and responsible for their learning, they have better comprehension and greater retention.
 And that's what learning is all about.

 A Better Way to Learn